Sep 19, 2018

 The first step in providing assistance during calving is assessing the problem.
 There are several common situations encountered when delivering a calf.
-Sometimes a calf can have its head underneath both forelegs.
-The head must be placed on top of the forelegs, and then delivery can proceed.
+Occasionally, one or both forelegs are retained.
+If both forelegs are retained, then only the head will be in the birth canal.
+The forelegs must be straightened out and delivered simultaneously with the head resting on top of the forelegs.

 When in doubt, call your veterinarian.
 The outcome is always more favorable if assistance is provided sooner rather than later.
 Waiting too long unnecessarily risks the life of the cow or heifer and her calf.